 Purchasing Exercise Equipment and Gym Memberships

 When was the last time you went to the gym or used the exercise equipment you so determinedly bought?
 A huge boost of motivation can often lead you to make hasty decisions such as buying expensive exercise equipment or getting a gym membership.
-However, oftentimes, due to one excuse or another, you never really come around to use it.
+However, oftentimes, due to one excuse or another, you never really come around to using it.
 So, if you do experience a certain determination boost to drop 10 pounds or get abs, consider a low-cost option first.
 This means that instead of hastily buying a treadmill, try walking or jogging to see how long it lasts.

 Now that you’re aware of dumb things that waste money remember to be more mindful of your expenses.
 The best way to do this is to keep track of your income and spending regularly!